holmcross/ccg-app/README.md

 2. A card in play can only attack once per turn
 3. The player wins when the AI's hitpoints are reduced to zero.
 The player loses if they reach 0 hit points

 At the moment, the AI targeting logic is very basic.
-Smart targeting that allows the AI to make strong plays will be introduced in the future, as will the ability for the AI to place new cards in play.
+Better targeting that allows the AI to make smart plays will be introduced in the future, as will the ability for the AI to place new cards in play.